Creatine: Weight based dosing so I don’t have to eat 6 pounds of chicken every day

 Why One Study Is Never Enough

-It’s important to note, a single study — even a well-designed one — is just one data point.
+It’s important to note, a single study is just one data point.
 What makes research reliable over time is when findings are replicated, when multiple independent teams arrive at the same conclusions, and when the scientific community continues to cite and build on the work.
 The number of times a study has been cited by other researchers is one of the clearest signals of its credibility and influence.

 Next